 A barge hand or member of a pile driving crew can suffer a serious head injury or back injury if struck by a spud being lifted out of the water by a crane or while trying to secure the spud with an 85-pound steel pin.
 Barge hands or barge crew trying to remove a spud pin can have a hand crushed or fingers amputated if the spud drops unexpectedly or if a frayed cable breaks.
 A barge hand or winch operator also can lose fingers or have limbs crushed or severed if they get caught in a fouled winch cable as it is wrapping around a drum.

-If you or a loved one has suffered serious injuries while working on a spud barge, now is the time to talk to a seasoned barge accident attorney.
-Spud barges are utilized for all types of projects—most of which involve heavy equipment, cranes, and other possible dangers for workers.
 A spud barge accident can be devastating.
 From falling objects to slip and fall accidents, workers face a number of hazards.
-Just as any other maritime vessel, spud barge owners must keep their barges seaworthy and safe for workers.
+Just as with any maritime vessel, spud barge owners must keep their barges seaworthy and safe for workers.